-- Review the appended Service Plans for 2021/22 (Appendix A) and all planned activities as they relate to this Committee's remit (Appendix C) - Review associated service improvement targets for 2021/22 (Appendix B) - 2.4 Upon review, Members are asked to recommend to Cabinet the Service Plans and service improvement targets (as relevant to this Committee's remit) as the primary documents against which performance for the Annual Delivery Plan (Improvement Plan Part 1) 2021/22 will be monitored and measured. - 2.5 Following approval by Cabinet and Council, publication of the Annual Delivery Plan (Improvement Plan Part 1) 2021/2022 will take place via a variety of media (including social media) which will ensure the Council is complying with its statutory duties.
-The Council is required to communicate its Well-being (Improvement) Objectives to all key stakeholders including residents and partners. - 2.6 In line with the Council's Performance Management Framework, progress against our Improvement Plan priorities for 2021/2022 contained within the Annual Delivery Plan, Service Plans and service improvement targets will be monitored quarterly.
+- Review the appended Service Plans for 2021/22 (Appendix A) and all planned activities as they relate to this Committee's remit (Appendix C) - Review associated service improvement targets for 2021/22 (Appendix B) - 2.4 Upon review, Members are asked to recommend to Cabinet the Service Plans and service improvement targets (as relevant to this Committee's remit) as the primary documents against which performance for the Annual Delivery Plan (Improvement Plan Part 1) 2021/22 will be monitored and measured. - Plan (Improvement Plan Part 1) 2021/2022 will take place via a variety of media (including social media) which will ensure the Council is complying with its statutory duties.
+The Council is required to communicate its Well-being (Improvement) Objectives to all key stakeholders including residents and partners. - In line with the Council's Performance Management Framework, progress against our Improvement Plan priorities for 2021/2022 contained within the Annual Delivery Plan, Service Plans and service improvement targets will be monitored quarterly.